kartik6049/Heart-Risk-Detection/README.md

 This project demonstrates how machine learning and data analysis can assist in early detection of heart disease and support preventive healthcare decisions.

 ## Authors
--Kartik Sahani
+Kartik Sahani
--Devarsh Mangroliya
+Devarsh Mangroliya
--LalitKumar Sharma
+LalitKumar Sharma
--Computer Engineering Student
+Computer Engineering Student
--Python for Data Science Project
+Python for Data Science Project